Sysco Logo

 Sysco Emblem

 The typeface used in the Sysco logo resembles the humanistic sans-serif font Frutiger 75 Black.
-It was designed by Adrian Frutiger and first published by Linotype.
+Adrian Frutiger designed it, and Linotype first published it.

-The color palette of the emblem is calm.
+The emblem’s color palette is calm.
 If the early version predominated dark blue, the later one introduced light blue, close to sky blue.
-There is also a green element – a leaf, indicating the company’s concern for the ecological nature of its products and related goods.
+There is also a green element, a leaf, indicating the company’s concern for the ecological nature of its products and related goods.

 Sysco Symbol